 The general perception among masses, when it comes to insurance companies, is that it is a tedious process with very little room for customer convenience.
 With minimum innovation strategies, customer experiences are usually of low quality.
 Outdated and time consuming processes are pervasive in the industry, thereby causing considerable delays in the outcome.
 With the emergence of artificial intelligence there can be hope for respite.

 AI in claims processing and underwriting in insurance is a budding phenomenon with relatively fewer companies having adopted the technology, but the potential is massive.
 The process of automating claims and the underwriting process is one that could provide immense benefit for claims agencies and customers alike.
-Here we explore the concept of what business leaders in the insurance and claims industry can hope to achieve through AI transformation, so as to make informed executive decisions on AI adoption.
+Here we explore the concept of what business leaders in the AI banking and claims industry can hope to achieve through AI transformation, so as to make informed executive decisions on AI adoption.

 What is AI Transformation in Claims Processing and Insurance Underwriting?

 The process of filing a claim has not changed much over the decades and very minimal improvisations have been noticed over the years.
 Claims and insurance companies have not been keen to leverage technologies that are slowly, but surely, being made available to them.
 It is heavily paper-based and highly dependent on a specific employee execution.
 This process not only frustrates the customer’s and companies filing the claims, but is quite daunting for the employees as well.

 Below is a list of popular AI technologies toward the Claims Processing and Insurance Underwriting Process:

 - Adoption of Touchless Claims:In the current process, claims go through multiple employees that severely affect the quality of the process.
 Through AI automation, the process of ‘touchless’ claims does not require any human intervention.
 This is done through the automated reporting, capturing, auditing and communication.